-While Silicon Valley is a hotbed for tech innovations, it’s not exactly a contemporary art scene, which I bemoan.
-But this show gives hope that this is about to change!
+While Silicon Valley is a hotbed for tech innovations, it’s contemporary art scene is growing.
+And this show gives hope that we’ll see more exciting art in our neighborhood in the future!
 Enter:

 The gallery is housed in the former Tesla car showroom, and the make-shift space added an element of spectacle to the exhibition.
 My three-year old took this afternoon as a chance to practice her tour guide skills, and we were off!